kgpmask/MASK/README.md

 ## Contributing

-The owner of this repository is @PartMan7, who also runs the server.
-He's also running the server cost (at the time of writing he's in his final year, but it'll carry on even after graduation).

 All non-trivial changes are done through PULL REQUESTS ONLY.
-The WebDev Team Head (currently @Goose-Of-War) is responsible for testing and merging all PRs.
+The WebDev Team Head (currently @ItsAnkan) is responsible for testing and merging all PRs.
 Feel free to pester them to look at the changes you've prepared.

 To create a pull request, navigate to the `dev` branch (clicking on the GitHub client, or `git checkout dev` on the CLI) and create a new branch based on it (`New Branch` button (based on the `dev` branch, again!) on the GitHub client's branches page, or `git checkout -b [branch-name]` on the CLI).
 Pull requests will _never_ be merged directly to `main`; they will be first merged to `dev` and batches of changes and/or patches will be merged from `dev` to `main` alongside version increments.